Course overview

 What you study

 You study theories of learning, education and models of supervision and learn how these can be integrated into supervisory practice.
-Other influencing factors such as the supervisory relationship, culture, and legal and ethical issues are explored.
-You build a portfolio which involves achieving supervision competencies and reflection on your supervision practice and the context within which you deliver it.
+You explore influencing factors such as the supervisory relationship, culture, legal and ethical issues.
+You build a portfolio which involves achieving supervision competencies and reflecting on your supervision practice and the context you deliver it.

 How you learn

-Assessment is through a 3,000 critical commentary and achievement of supervision competencies which are signed off by a practice supervisor.
+You are assessed through a 2,000-word critical commentary, and by achieving supervision competencies signed off by a practice supervisor.

 Entry requirements